Meditation in India: A vow of silence for peace of mind

 Fast forward two years and I found myself traveling through India without any plans.
 After answering a few questions on the Vipassana website, I’d successfully registered for the course.
 It was easy enough, but that was just the beginning…

-Walking to the meditation center on that cold rainy day, I began to have doubts.
+Walking to the meditation center in India on that cold rainy day, I began to have doubts.

 How am I going to live in this center only eating two meals per day?
-How am I going to meditate for 12+ hours a day when I haven’t sat cross-legged since I was four?
+How am I going to meditate for 12 plus hours a day when I haven’t sat cross-legged since I was four?
 How can I last 10 full days without uttering a single word?